 Arla Foods is now the world's 4th largest milk processor by intake, having developed a wide international footprint through the acquisition of local competitors.
 Headquartered in Denmark, it is a co-op jointly owned by around 11,200 dairy farmers across seven European countries.
 Its biggest single market by sales is the UK, where it acquired the former Express Dairies business in 2003.
 A merger with Milk Link in 2012 made it the country's biggest dairy processor, and a similar substantial merger was negotiated in Germany.
 The group has also established a presence in markets as diverse as the US, Brazil, Saudi Arabia and China.
 For now, though, Europe is still its main sphere of activity.
 Arla's most important product is fresh milk, accounting for just under half of sales, much of it supplied to supermarkets on an own-label basis, or packaged under the Arla name or other brands including Cravendale and Lactofree in the UK.
 The group also produces cheese, butter, powdered milk and other products.
-Its biggest international brand is Lurpak, the #1 branded spread in several countries including the UK, where it also markets the Anchor brand under license from Fonterra.
+Its biggest international brand is Lurpak, the #1 branded spread in several countries including the UK, where it also markets the Anchor brand (the local #2 brand) under license from Fonterra.
 International cheese brands include Castello, Puck, Apetina and Buko.
 The group sold its remaining non-dairy division, a fruit juice business in Scandinavia, in 2016.
 Peder Tuborgh is CEO, with Ake Hantoft - a dairy farmer himself in Sweden - as non-executive chairman.
 Revenues for 2017 were €10.3bn, of which almost a quarter came from the UK.
 It is the UK's single biggest dairy producer, just ahead of Muller.
 The current group was formed in 1999 from the merger of two separate co-ops in Scandinavia, MD Foods of Denmark and the original Arla of Sweden.
 Both associations trace their roots back to the 1880s.
 The "Lur", in Lurpak, is an ancient form of trumpet found mostly in Denmark.
 It was established in 1888 as the main quality mark for all the country's exported butter.

 Which agencies handle advertising for Arla Foods?
 Find out more from the Account Assignments database.